Proxy

 Basic example

-In this simple example, the number 37
+In this example, the number 37

 gets returned as the default value when the property name is not in the object.
 It is using the get()